Aderosoye/linux-wordpress-docker-ci-cd/docs/case-study.md

 - served through Nginx,
 - persisted across restarts,
 - updated through a pipeline,
-- and maintained with basic operational scripts.
+- maintained with basic operational scripts.

 ## Challenges Encountered
 This kind of project always exposes the gap between theory and operations.
 The most common issues in this deployment pattern include: